braddle/pact-workshop-golang/README.md

 make start
 ```

-This will start 4 seperate contains:
+This will start 4 separate containers:

 1. Running a small HTTP REST API with two endpoints `/health` & `/thing/{id}`.
 (The Provider)
 2. A Go environment with an example API client to interact with the `/health` endpoint